 Dromore Cathedral: The Cathedral Church of Christ the Redeemer, Dromore

-Some 570 families make up the Parish of Dromore and the pattern of worship in the Cathedral reflects the wide range of ages and tastes across the parish.
-The Church serves mainly as a Parish church for the developing community with four regular services each Sunday, but is also a centre of diocesan life.
+Some 570 families make up the Parish of Dromore and the pattern of worship in the Cathedral reflects a wide range of ages and tastes.
+The church serves mainly as a Parish church for the developing community with four regular services each Sunday, but it also features in the life of the diocese.